Have you ever tried a business idea only to have it completely fail?

 Entrepreneurial takeaway: Marketing is an integral part of your success.
 No matter what kind of business you have, marketing is going to be a part of that business.

-From my Etsy experience, I put my toe in the water and started learning more about it and that started a deep dive into marketing from figuring out what ads to use to how to create content that appeals to a reader.
+From my Etsy experience, I put my toe in the water and started learning more about it and that started a deep dive into marketing from figuring out how ads work to learning how to create content that solves problems for readers.

 I have some artistic inclination but I’m definitely not an artist.
 Too much of a scientist brain for that.